Growth share plan

 Disposal of the shares:

-Corporation tax and accounting
+Corporation tax and accounting:

 There will usually be no corporate tax deduction available for the costs of the arrangement.
-Subject to auditor agreement, a growth share plan should result in an FRS 20/IFRS 2 accounting charge based on the fair value of the growth share awards.
+Subject to auditor agreement, a growth share plan may result in an FRS 20/IFRS 2 accounting charge based on the fair value of the growth share awards.

 The worked example below contrasts a non-tax-advantaged option plan with growth shares and shows that an advantageous employee tax and NIC result can be achieved.